Start a morning pages practice

 A Low-Risk Brain Hack

 The Morning Pages practice helps short-circuit the over-thinking monkey mind.
 It’s a shortcut that to disarm the mental baggage that weighs us down, or to tap into the creative flow that left-brain activity stifles.
+Matthew McConaughey recently revealed that he’s been keeping a journal for nearly 40 years, and morning journaling is an important part of his practice:

 One crucial element of the Morning Pages brain-hack is that it’s done long-hand: no keyboard allowed!
 Long-hand gets the physical body involved and slows things down.
 This is another area where scientific study is uncovering quantifiable benefits.